By Cara Lopez Lee

 It stung when one of my step-moms accused me of rejecting my father’s name, Lopez-Lee, in favor of just Lee, because, as she said, “You’re ashamed of your heritage.”
 It wasn’t that simple.
 It started when my high-school’s computer system could not handle the hyphen.
 So for a year my algebra teacher called me by the name on the attendance sheet: “Hey, Lopez-1/2-Lee!”
 Everyone laughed at this hilarious mathematical joke.

-In my 30s, I embraced Lopez Lee—minus the hyphen—because it seemed to answer the question “What are you?”
-I’ll admit, by then, it was also more popular to be mixed-race.
+In my 30s, I embraced Lopez Lee, minus the hyphen, because I had forgiven my father for the past, and because it seemed to answer the question “What are you?”
+I’ll admit, by then it was also more popular to be mixed-race.
 Though that doesn’t always help.

 I was on a book tour when an Arizona highway patrolman pulled me over in my old beater Honda Civic hatchback.
 I was not breaking any laws.
 He gave some vague explanation about “smugglers in the area” and asked to search my car.
-I believed I had the right to say no, but it was just him and me, so I smiled and let him search.
+By the way he studied my face, I felt sure he’d stopped me for DWM, “driving while Mexican.”
+I believed I had the right to say no, but it was just him and me, so I smiled, let him search, and thanked him when he let me go.
 I felt nauseous.

 Today I have friends of all races, and sometimes I forget I’m different.
 Like those cats who think they’re dogs, sometimes I think I’m white.
 What can I say—I came of age when assimilation was a survival skill.